swlkr/ryzz/README.md

 # rizz_db

-rizz_db is an automatic migration generator and query builder for sqlite for rust.
+rizz_db is an automatic migration generator and query builder for sqlite in rust.
 Don't call it an orm.

 # Install